River Joseph: Career

 Joseph began his career as a commercial model.
 During the COVID-19 pandemic, his TikTok videos gained attention, leading his manager to encourage him to audition for Rise Artists Studio, a talent management division of Star Magic.
 He made his acting debut in 2022 as part of the cast of He's Into Her Season 2.

-Following his debut, Joseph starred in the action-drama series The Iron Heart and later appeared in the romantic drama Unbreak My Heart.
-In 2024, he took on a role of Steven Hermoso in the family drama Pamilya Sagrado, acting alongside prominent Filipino actors including Kyle Echarri, Grae Fernandez, and Piolo Pascual.
+Following his debut, Joseph had a role in the action-drama series The Iron Heart and later appeared in the romantic drama Unbreak My Heart.
+In 2024, he took on the role of Steven Hermoso in the family drama Pamilya Sagrado, joining Kyle Echarri, Grae Fernandez, and Piolo Pascual.
 Reflecting on his role, Joseph shared that delivering his Tagalog lines was challenging because English was his first language and he grew up speaking it with his friends.
 He described the transition to speaking Tagalog on screen as an adjustment that he continues to work on.

-As part of his development as an actor, Joseph attended several acting workshops led by acclaimed Filipino directors Mae Cruz-Alviar and Cathy Garcia-Sampana.
-In an interview, he credited these experiences—along with his work on various productions and collaboration with other actors—as key to his improvement, stating: “As in a lot of things, even in sports, you have to do things repeatedly and you keep working hard.
-Anything is learnable as long as you put time into it.”

 In 2025, Joseph was revealed as one of the housemates for Pinoy Big Brother: Celebrity Collab Edition, where he gained wider public recognition.
-Introduced with the moniker "Sporty Business Bro ng Muntinlupa City," he quickly resonated with viewers for his approachable demeanor and "golden retriever personality."
-He was one of the season's finalists alongside his duo partner, AZ Martinez.
+He was introduced with the moniker, "Sporty Business Bro ng Muntinlupa City," and finished as the season's fourth Big Placer alongside his duo partner, AZ Martinez.
 In July, Joseph portrayed Parker Robinson, the antagonist in the sports series, Love at First Spike.
 He also starred in the Wattpad digital film adaptation of The Four Bad Boys and Me as Charles Gonzales.
 Joseph described Charles as very different from himself, noting that the character was hotheaded, prone to trouble, and spoke mostly in Tagalog.
 “Through the help of Direk, the writers, they really helped me build the character of Charles. […] I hope I was able to give justice to Charles […].”